f-mm07/Biology-Cancer-Tech/README.md

 This project investigates:

 The connection between mitosis and cancer
-How AI and technology are used in cancer detection and treatment Real-world biomedical applications improving patient outcomes
+How AI and technology are used in earl cancer detection and treatment Real-world improvements for patients

 Research & Citations

-This project builds on scientific research and case studies, including:
+This project is fully scientific research based and case studies from acreddited universties all of which are included in the detailed report I have uploaded on my respitory

 AI-powered cancer detection tools
 Machine learning algorithms identifying abnormal cell division